Jpmcmahon3/lab/README.md

 # lab
-This is where I will keep the  lab work for the Udemy course 'Kubernetes Masterclass for Beginners'
+This is where I will keep the  lab work for the Udemy course 'Kubernetes Masterclass for Beginners'.